Joan Didion: 1970s

 Didion's novel Play It as It Lays, set in Hollywood, was published in 1970, and A Book of Common Prayer appeared in 1977.
-In 1979, she published The White Album, another collection of magazine pieces that previously appeared in Life, Esquire, The Saturday Evening Post, The New York Times, and The New York Review of Books.
-In the title essay of The White Album, Didion documents a episode she experienced in the summer of 1968.
+In 1979, she published The White Album, another collection of her magazine pieces from Life, Esquire, The Saturday Evening Post, The New York Times, and The New York Review of Books.
+In The White Album's title essay, Didion documented an episode she experienced in the summer of 1968.
 After undergoing psychiatric evaluation, she was diagnosed as having had an attack of vertigo and nausea.

-After periods of partial blindness in 1972, she was diagnosed with multiple sclerosis, but she remained in remission throughout her life.
-In her essay entitled "In Bed", Didion explains that she experienced chronic migraines.
+After periods of partial blindness in 1972, she was diagnosed with multiple sclerosis, but remained in remission throughout her life.
+In her essay entitled "In Bed", Didion explained that she experienced chronic migraines.

-Dunne and Didion worked closely together for most of their careers.
+Dunne and Didion worked closely for most of their careers.
 Much of their writing is therefore intertwined.
 They co-wrote a number of screenplays, including a 1972 film adaptation of her novel Play It as It Lays that starred Anthony Perkins and Tuesday Weld and the screenplay for the 1976 film of A Star is Born.
 They also spent several years adapting the biography of journalist Jessica Savitch into the 1996 Robert Redford and Michelle Pfeiffer film, Up Close & Personal.

 1980s and 1990s

-Didion's book-length essay entitled Salvador (1983) was written after a two-week trip to El Salvador with her husband.
+Didion's book-length essay Salvador (1983) was written after a two-week trip to El Salvador with her husband.
 The next year, she published the novel Democracy, the story of a long, but unrequited love affair between a wealthy heiress and an older man, a CIA officer, against the background of the Cold War and the Vietnam War.
-Her 1987 nonfiction book entitled Miami looked at the different communities in that city.
-In 1988, Didion moved from California to New York City.
+Her 1987 nonfiction book Miami looked at the different communities in that city.
+In 1988, the couple moved from California to New York City.

-In a prescient New York Review of Books piece of 1991, a year after the various trials of the Central Park Five had ended, Didion dissected serious flaws in the prosecution's case, becoming the earliest mainstream writer to view the guilty verdicts as miscarriages of justice.
+In a prescient New York Review of Books piece of 1991, a year after the various trials of the Central Park Five, Didion dissected serious flaws in the prosecution's case, making her the earliest mainstream writer to view the guilty verdicts as miscarriages of justice.
 She suggested the defendants were found guilty because of a sociopolitical narrative with racial overtones that clouded the judgment of the court.

 In 1992, Didion published After Henry, a collection of twelve geographical essays and a personal memorial for Henry Robbins, who was Didion's friend and editor until his death in 1979.
 She published The Last Thing He Wanted, a romantic thriller, in 1996.